 With Our 90 Second Bread!

-You guys have confirmed it, our 90 second keto bread is all the rage and I’m super happy to hear it’s been making your lives a little easier.
+You guys have confirmed it, my 90-sec keto bread is all the rage and I’m super happy to hear it’s been making your lives a little easier.
 It’s not eggy (at all!) and has solid toasting capabilities (hooray!).

 I mean, I’ll always play favorites with the soft ‘n fluffy sandwich bread, but a 5 minute option sure does come in handy.

-And it turns out that our little microwave hack works the charm in french toast too!
-Not gonna lie, I was slightly hesitant as it’s fairly corn-breadish when cold… but it turns out that it absorbs the egg batter nicely, and has a lovely soft (yet sturdy!) texture post cooking.
+And it turns out that my little microwave hack works the charm in french toast too!
+Not gonna lie, I was slightly hesitant as it’s fairly spongy when cold… but that itself helps absorb the egg batter nicely, and has a lovely soft (yet sturdy!) texture post cooking.

 In fact, I’m certain that you guys could simply slice up the loaf into rectangles and it would make for some wonderful french toast sticks too!
 I’ve always been a fan of these, as you get more of the crisp egg outer crust (best part right?!).